jerry08/AutoGrid/README.md

-SpicyTaco.WpfToolkit
+WpfToolkit
 ==================

 A magical replacement for the built in WPF Grid and StackPanel.

-> **NOTE:** I'm in the process of renaming this project from SpicyTaco.AutoGrid to SpicyTaco.WpfToolkit.
+> **NOTE:** I'm in the process of renaming this project from AutoGrid to WpfToolkit.
 This is because I plan to add more useful features to this package beyond just AutoGrid.

 ## Installation

-To add SpicyTaco.WpfToolkit to your WPF project, all you have to do is install it from NuGet:
+To add WpfToolkit to your WPF project, all you have to do is install it from NuGet:

 ```
-Install-Package SpicyTaco.AutoGrid
+Install-Package AutoGrid
 ```

 Usage Examples